callumlocke/trip/README.md

 };
 ```

 Note only two arguments were specified, so `msg3` is `null`.
-This doesn't cause a problem; the `done` callback is always passed as the final argument that your function accepts.
+The `done` callback is always passed as the last argument that your function accepts.

-## license
+---
+# licence

 [The MIT License](http://opensource.org/licenses/MIT)